PlaidCloud/website/content/en/docs/setup/production-environment/container-runtimes.md

 - newer features like Pressure Stall Information

-Even if the kernel supports a hybrid configuration where some controllers are managed by cgroup v1 and some others by cgroup v2, Kubernetes supports only the same cgroup version to manage all the controllers.
+Even if the kernel supports a hybrid configuration where some controllers are managed by cgroup v1 and some others by cgroup v2, PlaidCloud supports only the same cgroup version to manage all the controllers.

 If systemd doesn't use cgroup v2 by default, you can configure the system to use it by adding